Working With Marginalised Communities: Towards an Ethical Practice for PhD Scholars

 What these projects all have in common is that they bring academic scholars into contact with individuals and communities that are likely to have experienced trauma as well as disempowering if not explicitly violent interactions with institutional and state authorities.
 High levels of professional and personal sensitivity and ethics are essential if the researcher is to avoid replicating the participants’ experiences of marginalisation and creating an abstract rather than rich, nuanced picture of their lives and experiences.

 This is a three-part webinar series delivered by Fred Ehresmann, Senior Lecturer in Mental Health at the University of the West of England and Dr Jade Lee, director of Aurora Learning and UK Programme Lead of School Bus Project, an NGO that supports educational programmes for young refugees in Europe.

 By the end of the webinars, participants will:

-the importance of informed consent and what this looks like practically in
+Have considered the importance of informed consent and what this looks like practically in unstable environments.

-strategies for conducting research interviews in a sensitive, ethical, and
+Have practical strategies for conducting research interviews in a sensitive, ethical, and trauma-informed manner.

-This training will be run across 3 two-hour webinars, running from 3pm to 5pm on 4th, 5th and 6th October.
+This training will be run across 3 x two-hour webinars, running from 9.30am to 11.30am on 31st October, 1st and 2nd November.
 You should plan to attend all three sessions.